 The Festival’s long tradition of promoting Welsh music and musicians has continued.
 In 2022 Rhian Samuel’s Spring Diary was performed in a memorable song recital by the young baritone James Atkinson and pianist Sholto Kynoch; and in 2023 there were magical evenings with two of Wales’s most admired instrumentalists, the harpist Catrin Finch and the pianist Llŷr Williams.
 To end the 2023 Festival there was a Cymanfa Ganu in Three Crosses Chapel with soloist Ros Evans, local choirs and a large congregation all singing their hearts out.
 As one member of the congregation said, it was ‘a foretaste of paradise’.

 The repertoire of the Festival has continued to grow, too, as music not previously heard in Gower has been programmed.
-In the imaginative concerts with which they opened the 2022 Festival, the London Conchord Ensemble included nonets by Martinů and Spohr; and in the following week the Elias String Quartet was joined by clarinettist Robert Plane in a superb performance of Sir Arthus Bliss’s Clarinet Quintet.
-In 2023 the little-known world of the Baroque solo sonata was explored by the violinist Rachel Podger with Daniele Caminiti on theorbo – a revelation to everyone who heard them.
+In the imaginative concerts which opened the 2022 Festival, the London Conchord Ensemble included nonets by Martinů and Spohr; and in the same year the Elias String Quartet was joined by clarinettist Robert Plane in a fine performance of Sir Arthus Bliss’s Clarinet Quintet.
+In 2024 the music of Samuel Coleridge-Taylor was heard for the first time in Gower, brilliantly played by the Castalian Quartet.
+Fresh light was also thrown on music of the Baroque era– by violinist Rachel Podger and theorbo-player Daniele Caminiti, by the players of the Red Priest group, and by pianist Pavel Kolesnikov, whose sparkling performance of Bach’s Goldberg Variations was a highlight of the 2024 programme.

-Alongside established performers, the Festival has continued to attract younger rising stars.
-In 2022 the Polish accordionist Bartosz Głowacki made a profound impression, not least in music evoking war-torn Ukraine; while the Kazakhstan-born pianist Alim Beisembayev gave wonderfully sensitive performances Liszt’s Transcendental Studies.
-We will surely hear more of both musicians in the future, as we will of two even younger players, both from the United States, who delighted us in 2023: the violinist Keila Wakao and pianist Maxim Lando.
+Alongside established performers, Gower has continued to attract younger rising stars.
+In 2022 the Kazakhstan-born pianist Alim Beisembayev gave wonderfully sensitive performances Liszt’s Transcendental Studies; while the Polish accordionist Bartosz Głowacki made a profound impression, returning in 2024 when for an encore he improvised on ‘Myfanwy’ with the audience singing along.
+We will surely hear more of these musicians, as we will of two even younger players, both from the United States, who delighted us in 2023: the violinist Keila Wakao and pianist Maxim Lando.

-New music, new performers … and, on occasion, a new kind of event.
-The 2022 Festival ended with a fun evening of poetry and jazz, in which the Geoff Eales Trio was partnered by local poets and readers, among them the much-loved Nicola Heywood Thomas, sadly now no longer with us.
-2023 had its novelty event too.
-A daytime tour of three artists’ studios in North Gower offered opportunities to meet the artists and to see their work in the making.
+New music, new performers … and a new kind of event.
+The 2022 Festival ended with a fun evening of poetry and jazz, in which the Geoff Eales Trio was partnered by local poets and readers.
+Its success has encouraged more of the same.
+In the relaxed setting of Reynoldston’s King Arthur Hotel, popular evenings of jazz and the spoken word now take place in May and December, complementing the main Festival in July.
+At the same time there has been a renewed focus on the visual arts.
+The 2023 Festival included an all-day tour of four artists’ studios in North Gower, offering opportunities to meet the artists and to see their work in the making.
 It was a fascinating and rewarding experience.

 Hugh Dunthorne